kismetwireless/kismet-web-docs/content/en/docs/api/rest_like.md

 Kismet attempts to provide sane and consistent endpoints.

-Many Kismet endpoints support both a basic `GET` implementation, and a more complex `POST` inmplementation which accepts filtering, optimization, and more.
+Many Kismet endpoints support both a basic `GET` implementation, and a more complex `POST` implementation which accepts filtering, optimization, and more.

 Kismet can serialize the endpoint data to multiple formats; whenever possible, an endpoint will support all output formats.